 - The Domestic Travel Waiver (if applicable)

-If these items are not received within 7 days of the award letter, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.
+If these items are not received by the specified date, CUSE will assume the grant has been declined and will redistribute the funds to alternate applicants.

 Before any CUSE funds can be issued, proposals for travel and research must be in compliance with University guidelines governing research, risk management/safety, and international travel.
 Thus, before any award is processed, the recipient must demonstrate that the following conditions are met (if applicable):